 Let it stand for 5-6 minutes covered with a soft cloth.
 If it seems dry, add a little more of milk & knead again, then shape!

 Pour the water, sugar in a heavy bottomed vessel.
-When it comes to boil, add the green cardamoms.
+When it comes to a boil, add the green cardamoms.
 Let it simmer till it gets a light sticky consistency.

 Simultaneously, we have to prepare small round balls from the dough and fry them at low heat until dark in colour.
 Cristine shaped them!